P4nd4233/personal--blogg/lxd-wordpress.md

 Would you like stale cached images to be updated automatically? (yes/no) [default=yes] yes Would you like a YAML "lxd init" preseed to be printed? (yes/no) [default=no]: no
 ```
-Ofcourse you can choose other options, tweak the networking, i am leaving it to default. <br>
+Of course you can choose other options, tweak the networking, i am leaving it to default. <br>
-The storage pool option is very imporant, you can store the containers to a directory or to a different volume.
+The storage pool option is very important, you can store the containers in a directory or in a different volume.
 We can create sperate LVM, and assign it to a [storage pool](https://linuxcontainers.org/lxd/docs/master/storage).
-Storing to a dedicated LVM gives more flexibility, because you can backup more easily ,make the whole infrastructure portable, replicate it across different hosts.
+Storing in a dedicated LVM gives more flexibility, because you can backup more easily ,make the whole infrastructure portable, replicate it across different hosts.
-I am going to choose the deafult option - dir, it is also a good one.
+I am going to choose the default option - dir.
 The last option about YAML can be used to create homogeneous enviroment where there are many LXD hosts and you dont't need to go set them up one by one.

+## The `Dir` backend

+>While this backend is fully functional, it's also much slower than all the others due to it having to unpack images or do instant copies of instances, snapshots and images.
+>Quotas are supported with the directory backend when running on either ext4 or XFS with project quotas enabled at the filesystem level.

 OK, now lets checkout the network situation, we saw above that a new adapter (lxdbr0) was created
 ```